 Every food has a history, but not many foods have a history as storied as Matzo Ball Soup.
 It’s a tale that precedes even the Bible; one that is told every year in traditional Jewish homes at Passover

 When Moses led the Jews from the oppression of Egypt, the Jewish people had no time to pack food or other provisions.
 Instead of the bread they were used to, all the Jewish people had to eat was an unleavened mixture of flour and water that turned flat when left out in the sun to bake.
 Out of respect for the trials of their ancestors, contemporary Jewish people forgo all leavened forms of bread during Passover.
-The only bread allowed them is matzo—the same unleavened flour and water bread eaten by the fleeing Jews of the Old Testament.
+The only bread allowed is matzo—the same unleavened flour and water bread eaten by the fleeing Jews of the Old Testament.

 Every Food Has A History, But Not Many Foods Have A History As Storied As Matzo Ball Soup

 In 1888, the Manischewitz Company burst onto the automated matzo production scene—and the rest is history.
-To this day Manischewitz is the most popular brand of matzo in the world.
+To this day Manischewitz is the most popular brand of unleavened bread in the world.
 Though many in the Jewish community initially rallied against the automated creation of matzo, producing the bread in factories allowed poor access that they didn’t have before, and after the owner of Manischewitz traveled to Jerusalem to study the Talmud for 13 years, the Jewish community eventually embraced the brand.

 At Label’s Table we know the history of matzo and matzo balls, and serve Los Angeles’ best matzo ball soup on every day of the week.